stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 Note, how all of the functionality implemented so far is *pure*, that is, it does not describe computations with side effects.
-(One could argue that already the possibility of failure is an *effect*, but even then, the code above can be easily tested at the REPL or evaluated at compile time, which is the important thing here.)
+(One could argue that already the possibility of failure is an observable *effect*, but even then, the code above is still referentially transparent, can be easily tested at the REPL, and evaluated at compile time, which is the important thing here.)

 Finally, we can wrap this functionality in an `IO`